harness/developer-hub/docs/frequently-asked-questions/harness-faqs/security-testing-orchestration.md

 * Instance
 * Configuration

-The following table specifies where the target to be tested is located
+The following table specifies where the target to be tested is located.

 <table>
   <tr>